 Normal single chip: write once; special single chip: write anytime; all other modes: write never.
 Read anytime.
 In peripheral mode, E is an input and in all other modes, E is an output.

-- 0 = PE4 is the external E-clock pin subject to the following limitation: In single-chip modes, to get an E clock output signal, it is necessary to have ESTR = 0 in addition to NECLK = 0.
-A 16-bit write to PEAR and MODE registers can configure all three bits in one operation. - 1 = PE4 is a general-purpose I/O pin.
+- 0 = PE4 is the external E-clock pin subject to the following limitation: In single-chip modes, to get an E clock output signal, it is necessary to have ESTR = 0 in addition to NECLK = 0. - 1 = PE4 is a general-purpose I/O pin.